jackrgm/jackrgm/README.md

 ## What I'm Currently Up To

 I've not long got a new job, working as an R&D software engineer.
+I'm also working on pet projects on the side.

 <!--
 **jackrgm/jackrgm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.